On contractibility of the Gelfand spectrum of semigroup measure algebras

 \textbf{Theorem 1.} Let $S$ be an Abelian locally compact semitopological semigroup with unit $e.$

 1) If $S$ has no nontrivial invertible elements and the space $S^*_1$ is path-connected then the Gelfand spectrum $\Delta\mathcal{M}(S)$ of the algebra $\mathcal{M}(S)$ is contractible.

-2) If $\Delta\mathcal{M}(S)$ is contractible, the semigroup $S$ has no nontrivial invertible elements.
-If, in addition, $S$ has the form $P\cup\{e\}$ where $P$ is an open subsemigroup of a locally compact Abelian group $G$ and the unit $e$ of $G$ belongs to the closure of $P,$ the space $S^*_1$ is path-connected.
+2) Let $S$ has the form $P\cup\{e\}$ where $P$ is an open subsemigroup of a locally compact Abelian group $G$ and the unit $e$ of $G$ belongs to the closure of $P.$ If $\Delta\mathcal{M}(S)$ is contractible, the space $S^*_1$ is path-connected.

 \textit{Proof.} 1) (cf. \cite{S}).
 Denote by $1_e$ the characteristic function of the set $\{e\}.$ Clearly, $1_e \in S^*_1.$ Let $(\rho_t)_{t\in [0,1]}$ be a continuous path in $S^*_1$ such that $\rho_0=\textbf{1}, \rho_1=1_e$ ($\textbf{1}$ denotes the unit semicharacter of $S.$) Define a continuous map $H:\Delta\mathcal{M}(S)\times [0,1]\to \Delta\mathcal{M}(S)$ as follows: